DanRoscigno/katacoda_scenarios/Elasticsearch-and-Kibana/step5.md

 `kubectl get pods -n kube-system | grep filebeat`{{execute}}

-If the Filbeat pods are not running wait a minute and retry, to see detailed information you can run the command *kubectl describe pod <filebeat pod name> -n kube-system*
+If the Filbeat pod are not running wait a minute and retry, to see detailed information you can run the command *kubectl describe pod <filebeat pod name> -n kube-system*